emalfiza/project-kabul/README.md

 -----

-My goal in the design was to create simple, clear website and make it as easy as possible to access information on the site while striving for a minimalist design.
+My goal in the design was to create a simple and clear website enabling easy to  access information on the site whilst aiming for a minimalist design.

-For users, I wanted to provide them with a very breif overview of Kabul and its culture via a simple and friendly design.
-This way, they would be able to get a glimpse of what and how Kabul is, the history, culture and the transitions, with the option to contact if they chose.
-In the footer section, I wanted them to be able to quickly access the social media for Kabul.
+For users, I wanted to provide them with a very brief overview of Kabul and its culture via a simple, friendly and interactive design.
+This would allow them to get a glimpse of what and how Kabul is - the history, culture and the transitions through history, with the option to contact if they chose.
+In the footer section, I wanted the social media to be easily accessible as it is the most efficient way of information for the users.

 # Technologies